 32-3611.
 Registration, licensure and certification process

-A. Applications for original registration, licensure or certification, renewals and examinations shall be made in writing to the superintendent on forms approved by the superintendent.
+A. Applications for original registration, licensure or certification, renewals and examinations shall be made in writing to the deputy director on forms approved by the deputy director.

-B. Appropriate fees, as fixed by the superintendent pursuant to section 32-3607, shall accompany all applications for original registration, licensure or certification, renewal and examination.
+B. Appropriate fees, as fixed by the deputy director pursuant to section 32-3607, shall accompany all applications for original registration, licensure or certification, renewal and examination.

 C. At the time of filing an application for registration, licensure or certification, each applicant shall sign a pledge to comply with the standards set forth in this chapter and shall state that the applicant understands the types of misconduct for which disciplinary proceedings may be initiated against a registered trainee appraiser or a state-licensed or state-certified appraiser, as set forth in this chapter.

-D. Except as otherwise provided in this chapter, the superintendent shall require such other proof and request such documents, through the application or otherwise, as the superintendent deems necessary for the interests of the public and to verify the honesty, truthfulness, reputation and competency of the applicant and shall require that the applicant for registration, licensure or certification:
+D. Except as otherwise provided in this chapter, the deputy director shall require such other proof and request such documents, through the application or otherwise, as the deputy director deems necessary for the interests of the public and to verify the honesty, truthfulness, reputation and competency of the applicant and shall require that the applicant for registration, licensure or certification: